-Stat panel can be used to show a set of single business metrics across different categories.
+A stat panel can be used to show a set of single business metrics across different categories.
 For example, to show the number of sales of each of the firm’s products.
 At the same time, under each value, you can see the simple graph that allows you to understand the past and current dynamics of this value.
 As with all panels, you can also tweak background and value colors, alignment, etc.

-Bar gauge panel is similar to the gauge panel visualization tool.
+The bar gauge panel is similar to the gauge panel visualization tool.
 The gauges are in the form of bars.
 The use case for a bar gauge panel is the same as for the gauge panels.
 Usage for business metrics is limited but possible.

 The text panel is an auxiliary panel when building dashboards.
 They are used to describe something, add additional explanations, etc.

 Here is the example of the text panel: